 - Two-feet landing

 - One-foot landing

 Two feet landing can be hard for juniors as they may not have the core strength to support their weight when they land.
-One-foot landing however allows easier control of balance as their second foot (once planted) is used to absorb some of the impact of landing.
-When doing the following simple netball drills, your child should therefore be focused on landing on the one foot:
+One-foot landing, however, allows easier control of balance as their second foot (once planted) is used to absorb some of the impacts of landing.
+When doing the following simple netball drills, your child should, therefore, be focused on landing on the one foot:

 One Hand Along the Wall